aturner-epcc/docs-test2/docs/user-guide/debug.md

     focus on specific processes groups to help identify unexpected code behavior. (text from
     [ALCF](https://www.alcf.anl.gov/support-center/theta/gdb)).
-  - [valgrind4hpc](#valgrind4hpc) is a parallel memory debugging tool that aids in detection of memory leaks and errors in parallel applications.
+  - valgrind4hpc is a parallel memory debugging tool that aids in detection of memory leaks and errors in parallel applications.
 It aggregates like errors across processes and threads to simply debugging of parallel applications.

-\* [ATP](#atp) scalable core file and backtrace analysis when parallel programs crash.
-Note that this is not currently working on ARCHER2. ..
+  - ATP provides scalable core file and backtrace analysis when parallel programs crash.
-\* [STAT](#stat) generate merged stack traces for parallel applications.
+  - STAT generate merged stack traces for parallel applications.
     Also has visualisation tools.
-\* [CCDB]() Cray Comparative Debugger.
+  - CCDB Cray Comparative Debugger.
 Compare two versions of code side-by-side to analyse differences.

 ## gdb4hpc